MRvanBoven/Final_Project/PROCESS.md

   * Put it online?
   * First convert all GeoJSONs to TopoJSONs, which are about 75% smaller.
 Problem now: converting to TopoJSON with mapshaper command line gives a file with presumably the wrong winding order, so the TopoJSON isn't functional yet.
   * Use only 20 or even 10 years of data.
 (Would be a shame, though.)

+## Day 8
+* Because I want to implement an option to filter on a specific month, I rearranged the JSONmerger a bit, to let months be the first keys, and years the second, so that the maps of a specific month can easily be selected.
+* Using 10 years of data, instead of the full 40, gives rise to a file of about 25% the size of the full data, as expected.
+This is still quite some to process for the site, but it solves the loading problem partially.
+Because having more data in this case will show the decay of the arctic ice extent much better, for now I still opt for using all 40 years of data.
+However, showing 480 months on a slider might be a lot to ask, so perhaps 20 or 10 years will be chosen after all.
+* For testing, I now use one year, so that the site loads rather fast.
+* Found great [example of slider](https://bl.ocks.org/officeofjane/47d2b0bfeecfcb41d2212d06d095c763) with exactly the same features as I want for my visualisation, so implemented slider following this example.
+* Slider needs to be made ordinal (with discrete month steps instead of continuous).
+This hopefully also solves current problem of not (always) reaching final value when using play button.
+(Although that might also (partially) be due to the if statement defining when to stop playing.)
+[Step slider example that might be useful](https://bl.ocks.org/shashank2104/d7051d80e43098bf9a48e9b6d3e10e73)
+* Maps successfully linked to slider.
+No transition yet, would be nice for later.
+* Issue that might also be solved with making slider ordinal: maps now updated for every minor movement of slider.